-AC211 INTERMEDIATE ACCOUNTING I (3.5 credits/60 clock hours) Intermediate Accounting I is an in-depth study of financial accounting, concentrating on the accounting profession as a whole, as well as the conceptual framework of accounting.
+AC211 INTERMEDIATE ACCOUNTING I (3.5 credits/60 clock hours) Intermediate Accounting I is an in-depth study of financial accounting, concentrating on the accounting profession as a whole.
 A more detailed study is made of the income statement, balance sheet, and cash flow statement along with current assets including cash, receivables, and inventory.
-Prerequisites: Accounting III with a minimum grade of C-.
+Prerequisite: Accounting III with a minimum grade of C-.